 - Lip balm – give them one of their own to keep in their backpack

 - Their own backpack – I cannot stress this enough, unload after the road trip and all hikes and days they take it with them with snacks etc..

 - Hat – makes for a much more pleasant day and keeps noses from getting as burned

 - Water shoes – especially if you are by a lake/river you can wade in while you are camping (use in public bathrooms/showers too)

-Another thing that makes camping with kids fun is letting them explore and creating crafts with what they’ve found when you get home!
+Another thing that makes camping with kids fun is letting them explore and creating crafts for kids when you get home!

 Rocks can become “friends” and so can pinecones with a little imagination.